Conscious Sedation in Dentistry: Applications and Benefits

 Oral conscious sedation

 The medication enters the body by swallowing the sedative drug in the form of a tablet.
-In some cases, it’s best to place the tablet under the tongue without swallowing it, so that it’s absorbed sublingually.
+In some cases, it’s preferable to place the tablet under the tongue, without swallowing it, so that it’s absorbed sublingually.

 This type of administration has the advantage of achieving the expected effects more quickly than the digestive route.

-Administering conscious sedation by mouth has the advantage of avoiding punctures and not requiring the presence of an anesthesiologist.
+Administering conscious sedation orally has the advantage of avoiding injections and not requiring the presence of an anesthesiologist.
 This makes the process simpler, more comfortable, and cheaper for the patient.

 Intravenous conscious sedation